 But motivation can be a lot more internal.
-And that's fine.
+And that's a great thing.

 Maybe you're motivated simply by the joy of writing.
 I think most writers are, at least to some degree, and this is something we'll look at in detail during Module 5.